Sunyang730/sublime-jsdocs/README.md

 - `jsdocs_autoadd_method_tag` *(Boolean)* Add a `@method` tag to docblocks of functions.
 Default: `false`

-- `jsdocs_simple_mode` *(Boolean)* If true, DocBlockr won't add a template when creating a doc block before a function or variable.
+- `jsdocs_simple_mode` *(Boolean)* If true, sublime-jsdocs won't add a template when creating a doc block before a function or variable.
 Useful if you don't want to write Javadoc-style, but still want your editor to help when writing block comments.
 Default: `false`

 - `jsdocs_lower_case_primitives` *(Boolean)* If true, primitive data types are added in lower case, eg "number" instead of "Number".
 Default: `false`